cisco-open/otel-js/README.md

 * A reproducible example can really help.

 The GitHub issues are intended for bug reports and feature requests.
-For help and questions about Epsagon, use the help widget inside the product.
+For help and questions about [Cisco Telescope](https://console.telescope.app/?utm_source=github), use the help widget inside the product.

 ## License